Makana Baku

-Makana Nsimba Baku (born 8 April 1998) is a German professional footballer who plays as a left winger for Ekstraklasa club Legia Warsaw.
+Makana Nsimba Baku (born 8 April 1998) is a German professional footballer who plays as a left winger for Super League Greece club Atromitos.

-Career

-Club
+Club career

 In June 2019, it was announced Baku would join 2.
 Bundesliga side Holstein Kiel from SG Sonnenhof Großaspach for an undisclosed transfer fee having agreed a three-year contract.

+On 24 July 2024, Atromitos officially announced the signing of Baku on a two-year deal, with Legia Warsaw retaining a resale rate.

-International
+International career

-He is available to play for either Germany or DR Congo.
-He had played five games for Germany's youth teams, though never made any major appearance for the senior German team.
+Baku is available to play for either Germany or DR Congo.
+He appeared in five games for Germany's youth teams, though never made any major appearance for the senior team.

 Personal life

 Born in Germany, Baku is of Congolese descent.
 He is the twin brother of the footballer Ridle Baku.